jbehave/jbehave-tutorial/etsy-selenium/README.md

 ## Modules

-1. The module 'groovy-pico' runs (via maven) stories using steps and 'page objects' written in Groovy and composed using PicoContainer.
+1. The module 'groovy-pico' runs stories using steps and 'page objects' written in Groovy and composed using PicoContainer.
-2. The module 'java-spring' runs (via maven) stories using steps and 'page objects' written in Java and composed using the Spring Framework.
+2. The module 'java-spring' runs stories using steps and 'page objects' written in Java and composed using the Spring Framework.

-p.
-The two functionally test the same as each other, it's just that you may prefer Groovy or Java, and PicoContainer or Spring.
+ The two modules are functionally equivalent.
+They simply show how the user may prefer the steps written in a different language (Groovy or Java) and composed using a different DI container (PicoContainer or Spring).